 How Much Does It Cost to Install a Central Air Conditioner in Florida?

-But to help you determine whether your installation will ring in at the high or low end of that price range, let’s look at some of the factors that affect installation prices.
+To help you determine whether your installation will ring in at the high or low end of the above price range, let’s look at some of these factors in more detail.

 Factor #1: The contractor you hire

 The bottom line?
-Higher quality contractors often come with higher upfront installation prices but save you money in long-term costs
+Higher-quality contractors often come with higher upfront prices but can save you money in the long-term.

 For example, if a contractor installs an AC unit that is too large for your home, your AC will constantly short-cycle (run for short bursts then turn off).
 And that can shorten the lifespan of your unit, cause expensive damage, and leave your indoor humidity levels sky-high.

 So, how do you find a quality contractor that won’t break the bank?
 Our suggestion would be to get estimates from several contractors and go with someone who: